-Over the past few years, a disturbing trend has come to light regarding our nation’s growing senior population: elder financial abuse and exploitation has become more widespread, with new cases increasing by the day.
-According to AARP, senior fraud accounts for nearly $3 billion in losses each year — and that number is expected to grow.1 A recent article in The New York Times noted that 10,000 people will turn 65 every day over the next decade, which means more elders will be susceptible to financial abuse in the coming years.2
+Over the past few years, a disturbing trend has come to light regarding our nation’s growing senior population: Elder financial abuse and exploitation have become more widespread, with new cases increasing by the day.
+According to AARP, senior fraud accounts for nearly $3 billion in losses each year — and that number is expected to grow.1 The New York Times noted that 10,000 people will turn 65 every day over the next decade, which means more elders will be susceptible to financial abuse in the coming years.2

-Time and time again, these cases go unrecognized because the victims are typically unaware that the financial abuse is occurring — and when they do become aware, they’re often embarrassed and prefer not to bring it to the attention of others.
+Time and time again, these cases go unrecognized because the victims are unaware that the financial abuse is occurring.
+And when they do become aware, they’re often embarrassed and prefer not to bring it to the attention of others.
 Both The New York Times and Financial Planning disclosed numerous stories like this — many of the victims didn’t report the abuse they endured because they were wary of bringing legal ramifications against close relatives and family members.

 As fiduciary advisors, we’re very aware of the risks our aging clients face, and we make it a priority to communicate with them regularly.
-Across the board, trusted advisors who have long-term relationships with aging clients need to be attentive to situations where a client is struggling to manage his or her finances and may be vulnerable to abuse.
+Across the board, trusted advisors who have long-term relationships with aging clients need to be attentive to situations where a client is struggling to manage their finances and may be vulnerable to abuse.

-Beyond the advisory community, policymakers are taking action, as well: in 2010, the state of Washington enacted a “pause law” that allows advisors to defer transactions in situations where they suspect a client is being abused.
-According to AARP, other states are joining the movement and are enacting stronger laws and penalties for cases of elder abuse; even the U.S. Securities and Exchange Commission (SEC) believes it needs to provide more protections at a national level.5
+Beyond the advisory community, policymakers are also taking action — for instance, in 2010 the state of Washington enacted a “pause law” that allows advisors to defer transactions in situations where they suspect a client is being abused.
+According to AARP, other states are joining the movement and enacting stronger laws and penalties for cases of elder abuse; even the U.S. Securities and Exchange Commission (SEC) believes it needs to provide more protections at a national level.5

 Risk Factors and Warning Signs